machman5/essential-launcher/README.md

 - Small: <50 KB APK size
 - App drawer to launch, and show information about that app.
-- Home screen with ability to add a widget or show nothing.
+- Home screen with ability to add one widget or leave it blank.
 - Dock with five frequently used applications.
-- Pin applications to dock.
+- Pin applications to dock by name.
 - Transparent background.
 - LTR as well as RTL support.
 - Accessibility enabled.